 The APIs provided by the calendar services from Google, Microsoft and others provide a fairly simple permissions system.
 Some are are essentially binary, giving you access to everything or nothing.
-Others are more nuanced in that they can provide free busy only access but this precludes the option to write events to a user’s calendar when a booking is made.
+Others are more nuanced in that they can provide free-busy-only access but this precludes the option to write events to a user’s calendar when a booking is made.

-By treating these two types of events separately, the Cronofy API can enable a rich set of use cases without giving your application unnecessary permissions and thus making it necessary to deal with data or functionality that your application does need to.
+By treating these two types of events separately, the Cronofy API can enable a rich set of use cases without giving your application unnecessary permissions and thus making it necessary to deal with data or functionality that your application does not need to.

 Creating Events #

 If the user grants your application permission to create events via the authorization flow, your application will be able to not only create events but have full control over updating and/or deleting the events it creates.